 - Potential contact with microorganisms that can cause hepatitis and gastroenteritis.

 Get certified by HRFOG.com

 - Train kitchen staff and other employees to implement best management practices for kitchen grease disposal.
-Have staff members complete the free FOG Regional Certification Program online at www.HRFOG.com.
+Have staff members complete the free HR FOG Certification Program online at www.HRFOG.com.